In light of the heart-rending revelations of sexual assault sweeping our nation this fall, it seemed an ideal time to trot this old post back out.

 I’m no better.

 Fortunately, God and I are winning.
-At this moment, lust is being held at bay in my life through his power, and I am enjoying the freedom and joy of knowing that I’m on his ordained track.
+At this moment, lust is being held at bay in my life through his power.
 Praise be to him.
 And only him.

-I want you young men to hear this.
-You will be tempted to join in.
-The camaraderie of men in a “safe environment” can grab at you like a riptide, pulling on you before you realize it.
-This is especially true in a new setting – a new sports team, a new college, a new job where you’re trying to (or need to) make inroads.
-The loneliness intensifies the pull.
-And this is all on top of your normal sexual curiosity and your desire to express it somehow, even if just through words.
-Your flesh will seek an excuse.
+You must be set against the world from an early age, for the world does not play nice.
+It all may start subtly, a quiet normalization of the sexually charged talk about women.
+The camaraderie of men in a “safe environment” can grab at you like a riptide, pulling on you before you realize it, especially in a new setting – a new sports team, a new college, a new job where you need to make inroads.
+Loneliness only intensifies the pull.

-It’s a vast operation in the spiritual realm.
+There is a vast operation underway in the spiritual realm.
 A coordinated effort by our Enemy to destroy the very image of God in the world.

 “Now his heart for revenge is to assault beauty.
 He destroys it in the natural world wherever he can.
 Strip mines, oil spills, fires, Chernobyl.
 He wreaks destruction on the glory of God in the earth like a psychopath committed to destroying great works of art.

 Shall we dirty and sully this reflection of God, young Christian men?
-Would we tarnish it, treat it as an object for our fulfillment, callously ignore the heart and soul of these precious sisters with whom we have been gifted?
+Would we tarnish it, treat it as an object for our fulfillment, callously ignore the heart and soul of these precious sisters?

 We shall not.

-Do not rebuke an older man, but appeal to him as to a father.
-Treat younger men as brothers, older women as mothers, and younger women as sisters, with absolute purity.
-(1 Timothy 5:1-2)
+… Treat younger men as brothers, older women as mothers, and younger women as sisters, with absolute purity.
+(1 Timothy 5:2)

-Timothy was a young man, just like us, when Paul wrote to him.
-Tender-hearted, and possibly feeling a little bit out of his depth as pastor of the church at Ephesus.
-Yet Paul wrote to him with a difficult standard: absolute purity.
-It was a standard that would cost him, both in his own spiritual life (for merit never comes from laziness) and in the eyes of the world:
+Timothy was a young man, tender-hearted, possibly feeling out of his depth as pastor of the Ephesus church.
+Paul assigned him a dizzying standard: absolute purity.
+It was a standard that would cost him:

 …they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you.
 They will give an account to Him who is ready to judge the living and the dead.
 (1 Peter 4:4-5)

 Purity would cost him.
-Yet Paul knew failure to pursue purity would cost him more.
-So he charged him with a high but holy calling.
+But Paul knew immorality would cost him more.
+So he charged him, without apology, with a high but holy calling.

-Was this high standard unfair?
-No. It was an honor, and frankly, a necessity.
+Was this standard unfair?
+No. It was an honor.
 We cannot be party to the activities of the enemy.
 The beauty of woman is under assault, and so is our righteousness as men.
 The days are short.
 Life and death are on the tongue.

-My refusal to leap into the flood of dissipation in that launch truck wrought a cost upon me.
-I was mocked, dismissed with a chuckle and a shake of the head, thought of as naive.
-It made that job tough sometimes.
-Virgins have a stigma in the world; we all know that.
-Since those men were all older than me, and my spiritual support system thousands of miles away, it was tempting to think that I was the one in the wrong, that I was being silly, or maybe judgmental, certainly missing out.
+My refusal to leap into the dissipation in that launch truck wrought a cost upon me.
+I was mocked, dismissed with a chuckle and a shake of the head.
+We all know virgins have a stigma in the world.

-I do not say this to brag.
-I say this merely to offer hope that this battle can be won.
+I do not say this to brag – merely to offer hope that victory is possible.
 God can master us, if we let him.

-I pray today that God will imbue you with courage, character, and conviction to jettison filthy language and vile thoughts from your minds and hearts.
-I have known young men who did.
-They became leaders in their locker room.
+I have known young men who brought courage, character, and conviction into their locker rooms.
+They became leaders there.
 Sure, they paid a price at first.
-But they also discovered that the world will also respect character.
-Quietly, grudgingly, but undoubtedly.
-They will see the light you shine, and it will draw them towards Christ.
+But they also shone.
+Do the same.
+Quietly, grudgingly, but undoubtedly, the world will see you shine, and it will draw them towards Christ.